Green governments: Results

 \subsection{Macroeconomic outcomes}

-We investigate how the Green government influenced macroeconomic outcomes.
-Ex ante, the effect of a Green government on macroeconomic outcomes is unclear.
-On the one hand, the partisan theories suggest that short-run GDP and employment increase when leftwing governments enter office.
-An important reason is that leftwing governments implement expansionary policies such as increasing public expenditure.
-The new Green government was advocating a larger size and scope of government than the previous CDU-led governments \citep{hoerisch2017editbook}.
-One might therefore expect that short-run GDP and employment should increase.
-On the other hand, the new leftwing government was led by the Greens, and there had not been any other Green state (or national) government before.
-As a result, political uncertainty was pronounced --- citizens and entrepreneurs could only guess what a Green government would do and might have been hesitant in consuming and investing \citep[e.g.,][]{julio2012uncertainty}, which would decrease short-run GDP and employment.
+Ex-ante, the effect of a Green government on macroeconomic outcomes is unclear.
+On the one hand, the partisan theories \citep{hibbs1977political,chappell1986party,alesina1987macroeconomic} suggest that GDP and employment increase in the short-run when leftwing governments enter office, and Green parties have traditionally belonged to the leftwing political camp.
+An important reason is that leftwing governments are expected to implement expansionary policies such as increasing public expenditure.
+Indeed, the new Green government was advocating a larger size and scope of government than the previous CDU-led governments \citep{hoerisch2017editbook}.
+On the other hand, the partisan theories were developed for traditional party systems in the 1970s and 1980s, ignoring Green governments.
+Moreover, there had not been any other Green state (or national) government in Germany before.
+As a result, political uncertainty was pronounced, and citizens and entrepreneurs might have been hesitant in consuming and investing \citep[e.g.,][]{julio2012uncertainty}, which would decrease GDP in the short-run.

-We examine three macroeconomic outcomes as baselines: GDP per employee in Euros, the number of employees, and the unemployment rate.
+Our outcomes of interest are GDP per employee in Euros and the unemployment rate.
 The data are provided by the Research Group on Regional Accounts from the Federal Statistical Office and the Federal Agency of Work.
-We use data from 1992 to 2015 (treatment occurred in 2011).
-Appendix \ref{app: add macro} also includes results for compensation per employees (often used as a proxy for labor costs) and gross investments (as a share of GDP).

-We first investigate how the macroeconomic outcomes developed in BW compared to the other German states.
+We first investigate how both macroeconomic outcomes developed in BW compared to the other German states.
 Figure \ref{fig:head_med_macro} shows that the levels of macroeconomic outcomes in BW (thick line) are different from the other German states.
-GDP per employee and employment are higher in BW than in most other German states.
-BW is a large German state: BW has around 11 million inhabitants and ranks third in population size.
-North Rhine-Westphalia has around 18 million, Bavaria has around 13 million, and Lower-Saxony has around 8 million inhabitants.
-Figure \ref{fig:head_med_macro} further shows that there is some heterogeneity in the time trends before 2011, and that the degree of trend heterogeneity varies across outcomes.

-Table \ref{tab: tablemacroweights} shows the estimated SC weights for the three macroeconomic outcomes.
-Bavaria is quite important.
-It receives weight for two of the three individual dependent variables: 32.1\% for GDP per employee and 100\% for the unemployment rate.
+GDP per employee in BW is higher, while the unemployment rate in BW is lower than in most other German states.
+Table \ref{tab: tablemacroweights} in Appendix \ref{app: sc weights} shows the SC weights for the macroeconomic outcomes.